 A full description of the I-spline quantile regression model for both independent and spatially correlated data is given in Section 2.
-Here, we formulate the conditions under which the resulting density has the desired degree of differentiability, and derive the marginal expectations and spatial covariances, which can be nonstationary (Section 3).
-Our simulation studies demonstrate that ensuring a smooth density can lead to more accurate effect estimates and predictive distributions, as compared with methods that do not ensure differentiability (Section 4).
+In this paper, we formulate the conditions under which the resulting density has the desired degree of differentiability and derive the marginal expectations and spatial covariances which can be non-stationary (Section 3).
+Our simulation studies demonstrate that ensuring a smooth density can lead to more accurate effect estimates and predictive distributions, compared with methods that do not ensure differentiability (Section 4).
 We apply the method to benzene measurements from a petrochemical facility to determine the effects of emission sources on concentrations (Section 5).
-The final section concludes the paper.